NYC DOB violation explanation for homeowners

 Take Charge of Your Home Improvement Projects!

-Owning a home in NYC often means learning as you go – fixing plumbing, updating electrical work, or doing carpentry projects.
-It feels great to improve your space, but the NYC Department of Buildings (DOB*) watches over how this work is done.
-If you start or finish work without the right permits or don’t follow DOB rules, you may receive violations, fines, or even a stop‑work order.
+Owning a home in NYC often means fixing plumbing, electrical, or carpentry problems on your own.
+But the NYC Department of Buildings (DOB*) sets the rules for how this work must be done.
+If you start or finish work without the right permit* or do not follow DOB rules, you can receive violations, fines, or even a stop‑work order (SWO*).

 Got a violation notice from the NYC DOB Inspectors?
 Don’t panic!